finvernizzi/mplane_components/README.md

 cd ./mplane_components
 npm install
 ```
+Done.
+You are ready to run the three components.

 #Components
 After installation you will find three different components installed in your npm root directory: